BLavery/STM32F030F4P6-Arduino/README.md

 Note the pic also shows no USB-micro connection to the STM32 board.
 That would be a THIRD voltage source in this case!
 The moral: Whatever is your connection configuration, THINK about where your board supply is coming from.

-V. 0.0.1
+V. 0.2.0

 ## Acknowledgement:

-The above code for IDE support is NEARLY the same as this:
+The above code for IDE support is now (12 Nov) the same as this:
     https://github.com/stm32duino/Arduino_Core_STM32/issues/165.
-I discovered that work a little after I had separately configured and tested as per the files here.

-The slight differences? different (more consistent?)
-PA13 = D13  PA14 = D14,
-preserving RX and TX where they are marked as such on the end header (PA9, PA10), keeping SDA/SCL off the serial header, and disabling the barely/not useable native Serial code to save precious flash.

-You __could__ choose to go to the proper 1.5 supported pinouts instead: instead of using files from HERE for .../variants/DEMOF030F4/, you might be brave enough to fetch the equivalent directly out of https://github.com/stm32duino/Arduino_Core_STM32/tree/master/variants/DEMOF030F4/.
-Carefully!

-Obviously the official coming 1.5 board support will be the definitive eventual configuration.
+(IE, Earlier version here has now been brought into line with forthcoming V1.5.)

-The Installation parts 1 and 2 above will become obsolete.
+The Installation parts 1 and 2 above will become obsolete/unnecessary here when 1.5 is released.
 But the library files here (Installation part 3 above) will remain working and valid.